 - you tell the app what you want by conducting a text message conversation with a “chatbot”.

-The big difference between them:
+The big differences between them:

 - Chip is an app downloaded to your IoS or Android mobile;